What are 3 important skills for teamwork and collaboration?

 Speaking of feeling valued, it’s impossible to foster healthy teamwork and collaboration in the workplace without trust.
 On-site, remote, and hybrid work environments require different approaches to building and maintaining trust among your staff.
 However, in all cases, transparency, honesty, and the right tools to support that can go a long way.

-There are various ways to build trust in your organization, including having clear and transparent policies, ensuring staff find out about news and changes internally first, and addressing toxicity quickly and effectively.
+There are various ways to build trust in the workplace, including having clear and transparent policies, ensuring staff find out about news and changes internally first, and addressing toxicity quickly and effectively.

 Ideal workplaces provide tools for efficiently communicating information to staff in various formats.
 They also make it simple to store documentation and ensure it’s both secure and accessible when needed.
 And when employees can easily communicate and collaborate with each other, instead of just receiving top-down communications from senior leadership, it fosters personal and professional relationships that build engagement and trust over the long term.